-The main reason that people do it is for aesthetic purposes.
-People have still adorned such hairless skin since ancient times.
-It is also used to treat medical treatments like hirsutism, hypertrichosis, PCOS, etc.
+The main reason that people use laser hair removal is for aesthetic purposes, as has been the case with hair removal since ancient times.
+It is also used to treat medical treatments like hirsutism, hypertrichosis, and PCOS.

-Laser hair treatment can be done on all body parts where there is hair growth.
+Laser hair treatment can be used on any part of the body where there is hair growth.
 It can be done on the arms, face, upper lips, legs, back, abdomen, etc.

-For better response, the laser is advised in the growing phases of the hair.
-The hair shaft characteristics, the color of the hair, and the skin play significant attributes in the effectiveness of laser hair therapy.
-There are different intensity and kinds of lasers used for the removal of hair, and it depends on-
+For best results, the laser should be used during the growing phases of the hair.
+The hair shaft characteristics, the color of the hair, and the skin all play a role in the effectiveness of laser hair therapy.
+There are different intensities and kinds of lasers used for the removal of hair, and the selection of the laser depends on:

-- Observing the color of the hair.
-Dark thicker hair is easier targets compared to finer hair.
+- Hair color; thick dark hair is easier to target compared to finer hair.

-The melanin of the hair absorbs the laser light beam.
-So it works on the hair root.
-It doesn't harm the surrounding tissues or skin.
-Thus it damages the hair roots and reduces hair growth.
-The devices used for an at home laser hair removal also utilize the same principle.
+The melanin of the hair absorbs the laser, so it works on the hair root to reduce hair growth.
+It doesn't harm the skin or other surrounding tissues.
+The devices used for at home laser hair removal utilize the same principle.

 What is the duration of the treatment?
 Does the treatment period differ from person to person?

-The usual gap between each session is about 4 to 6 weeks.
-It may vary as per the area treated.
-In early sessions, which is about 6 to 8 sessions long, there will be a visible reduction in hair growth.
-Depending upon the growth of the hair and the availability of the client, there can be follow up sessions between every few months.
-The follow-up sessions also depend and vary from person to person.
-There is no way to determine the hair growth circle of an individual, and it depends on the person's physiology that differs for everybody.
-Everyone’s body reacts differently.
+The usual gap between sessions is 4 to 6 weeks.
+It may vary depending on the area treated.
+In the early session period, which is about 6 to 8 sessions long, there will be a visible reduction in hair growth.
+Depending upon the growth of the hair and the availability of the client, there can be follow up sessions every few months.
+The schedule of the follow-up sessions also depends on the individual.
+There is no way to precisely determine the hair growth cycle, which is different for everyone.
+All bodies grow and react to treatment differently.

-To get the benefits of long term epilation, 6 to 10 laser sessions are required.
-A marked reduction of 10 to 20% can be seen after a single treatment session for most laser systems.
-Three treatments can reduce hair growth by 30-60% and repeated treatments after that can reduce the hair growth up to 80-90%.
-The results also depend upon the post-treatment follow up sessions that can last up to 24 to 36 months.
+To get the benefits of long term epilation, you'll need 6 to 10 laser sessions.
+A reduction of 10-20% can be seen after a single treatment session with most laser systems.
+Three treatments can reduce hair growth by 30-60%, and repeated treatments after that can reduce the hair growth by 80-90%.
+The results also depend on the follow-up sessions over the subsequent 24 to 36 months.

 What happens during laser hair removal?

 Before the treatment starts, the area has to be cleaned thoroughly to remove any product residue.
-Some patients depending upon their sensitivity, can receive a numbing gel.
-Numbing gel is beneficial when a small area has to be treated.
-If the skin is susceptible or the patient is not comfortable with any amount of prickly sensations that are associated with the treatment, then a numbing gel is handy.
-It takes about 30 to 60 minutes for the numbing gel to work.
+Some patients, depending upon their sensitivity, can receive a numbing gel.
+Numbing gel is most beneficial when a small area has to be treated.
+It comes in handy when a patient is not comfortable with the prickly or tingling sensation that may occur during treatment.
+The numbing gel can take 30-60 minutes to work.

-The laser treatments generally take place in a room where it is expressly set up with all the essentials for the treatment to commence.
-Everyone in the room has to wear protective eye gear to protect their eyes from the laser.
-When the procedure begins, the skin is held tight and taut.
+The laser treatments generally take place in a room that is expressly designed and set up for the treatment.
+Everyone in the room has to wear protective eye gear to shield their eyes from the laser.
+When the procedure begins, the skin is held taut.
 Many patients associate the feeling of warm pinpricks with the treatment.

 Is there downtime?

 The laser hair treatment doesn't require any downtime.
-The immediate after-effects of laser hair removal are some redness and soreness.
-Despite this, the patients can just as quickly get about doing their regular work almost immediately after the procedure.
-It’s like any other hair removal procures only with a more technological inclination.
+The immediate after-effects of laser hair removal are some minor redness and soreness, so patients can quickly return to most aspects of their normal routine immediately afterward.
+In this sense, it’s like any other hair removal procedures.

 When will I see the results after having laser hair removal?

-Most patients see the results almost immediately after the treatment.
-The results although will vary significantly from patient to patient.
+Most patients see the results almost immediately after the treatment, although the extent of the results will vary significantly from patient to patient.
 The results will be affected by the color of the skin, type of laser used, and the area treated.
-The patients can expect up to 10 to 20% reduction in hair after the initial treatment.
-The minimum of treatment sessions required by the patients is up to 2 to 6.
-Most patients experience no hair growth in the treated area for several months and even years.
-When the hair eventually grows back, it’s either very less and sparse or too fine and lighter to be noticeable.
+Patients can expect 10-20% reduction in hair after the initial treatment.
+A minimum of 2-6 treatment sessions is required.
+Most patients experience no hair growth in the treated area for several months to several years.
+When the hair eventually grows back, it’s either too sparse or too fine and light to be noticeable.

 How long will the results of laser hair removal last?

-Most patients don't experience hair growth in the treated areas for up to years.
-But it depends on the number of treatment sessions they have attended as well.
-Most patients do have to go for a touch up now and then.
-Here the laser hair removal at home devices is useful.
+Most patients don't experience hair growth in the treated areas for months to years, but it depends on the number of treatment sessions they have had.
+Most patients do have to have occasional touch-up sessions.
+This is one instance in which the laser hair removal at home devices are useful.

 When is it safe to have another laser treatment for hair removal?

 This varies from patient to patient.
-To see the desired results of almost complete hairlessness, the patients have to commit for several sessions that can be done between 4 to 6 weeks.
-But it will be better to discuss it thoroughly with the concerned technician who can give a better judgment on how many and how often the sessions must be conducted.
+To see the desired results of almost complete hair removal, the patients have to commit to several sessions that can be done between 4 to 6 weeks apart.
+It's best to discuss it thoroughly with the technician, since they can give a better judgment on how many sessions are needed and how frequent they should be.

-- The lasers used are FDA approved.
-So the procedures are safe
+- The lasers used are FDA approved, so you can feel confident that the procedures are safe.

-- There is no real pain and its hassle-free
+- There is no real pain and the procedure is hassle-free.

-- It not only reduces hair growth but also reduces the chances of ingrown hair
+- It reduces not only hair growth but also the chances of ingrown hairs.

-- There is also no issue of skin pigmentation to be experienced as its generally seen during the waxing
+- There is no issue of skin pigmentation.

-The body parts where the hair removal has to be done must not be subjected to tanning.
-Before at least 4 to 6 weeks of the treatment, tanning must be avoided.
-This can have an impact on the effectiveness of the procedure.
-This also means to prevent self-tanning sprays and creams as well.
+The areas you will be treating should not be tanned for at least 4 to 6 weeks prior to treatment, since tanning can have an impact on the effectiveness of the procedure.
+This includes self-tanning sprays and creams.

-Minimum three weeks before the procedure, the treatment of the area shouldn’t be plucked or bleached.
-For the success of the laser hair removal treatment, the preservation of the roots and the pigment of the air is crucial.
-If the hair is bleached, plucked, or waxed before the procedure, then there is a risk that the hair will not have been able to go through the regrowth phase by the time the treatment has to be done.
-If this happens, then there will be nothing for the laser to aim for on the skin.
+The area should not be plucked or bleached for at least three weeks before the procedure.
+The preservation of the roots and the pigment of the hair is crucial for laser hair removal to be successful.
+If the hair is bleached, plucked, or waxed too soon before the procedure, then it may not regrow in time for the treatment to be done.
+If this happens, there will be nothing for the laser to aim for on the skin.

-There should be no product residue like or oil present on the body.
-So the area to be treated must be washed thoroughly.
-Most dermatologists advise on cleaning the body well before undergoing the procedure.
-This will ensure that the best results are achieved.
+There should be no product residues or oils present on the skin, so the area to be treated must be washed thoroughly.
+Most dermatologists recommend cleaning the body well before undergoing the procedure to ensure the best results.